nmfs-fish-tools/SSMSE/README.md

-Note that this is a simple example where the OM and EM structures for both scenarios are identical, except for different steepness between the OM and EM in scenario 2.
+Note that this is a simple example where the OM and EM structures for both scenarios are identical, except for different steepness between the OM and EM in scenario 2 and some process error we will include in the operating model.
 We will assume we want to run the MSE loop for 6 years, with a stock assessment occuring every 3 years (and forecasting catch to maintain 40% of unfished spawning stock biomass).
 The cod model’s last year is 100, so the OM is initially conditioned through year 100.
 Then, after conditioning the operating model through year 100, assessments will occur in years 100 and 103.
-The operating model runs through year 106.
-We chose not to run the assessment in year 106, as there was no need for its output in this example.
+The operating model runs through year
+106. We chose not to run the assessment in year 106, as there was no need for its output in this example.

 ## Setup R workspace folders